RenYurui/StructureFlow/README.md

 ### Introduction

 We propose a two-stage image inpainting network which splits the task into two parts: **structure reconstruction** and **texture generation**.
 In the ﬁrst stage, edge-preserved smooth images are employed to train a structure reconstructor which completes the missing structures of the inputs.
 In the second stage, based on the reconstructed structures, a texture generator using appearance ﬂow is designed to yield image details.
-We propose to us Appearance Flow in the texture generation to sample features from existing regions.

 <p align='center'>
   <img src='https://user-images.githubusercontent.com/30292465/62820141-8e634300-bb92-11e9-9895-570f020edc47.png' width='500'/>